 These symptoms occur randomly.
 OTC treatment can help to cure the symptoms in a day or more.
 To avoid recurrent yeast infections in the intimate area, a gynecologist may recommend consuming probiotics regularly.
 Apparently, doctors believe that a yeast infection is more likely to occur in winters as compared to summers.

 This infection is a common one.
-It is called Sexually Transmitted Infection or STIs.
+It is called Sexually Transmitted infections or STIs.
 Unprotected sex may lead to infection to your vagina.
-The increasing problem may lead to burning sensation as well.
+The increasing problem may lead to a burning sensation as well.
 There can be a burning sensation when you urinate.
 Other symptoms are foul-smelling discharge, sores in genital parts, pain during sex.
-Get quick treatment though gynae expert.
+Get timely treatment from a gynecologist to get relief.